kserve/website/docs/modelserving/v1beta1/llm/huggingface/multi-node/README.md

 ## WorkerSpec and ServingRuntime

 To enable multi-node/multi-GPU inference,  `workerSpec` must be configured in both ServingRuntime and InferenceService.
 The `huggingface-server-multinode` `ServingRuntime` already includes this field and is built on **vLLM**, which supports multi-node/multi-GPU feature.
 Note that this setup is **not compatible with Triton**.

+!!! note

     Even if the `ServingRuntime` is properly configured with `workerSpec`, multi-node/multi-GPU will not be enabled unless the InferenceService also configures the workerSpec.

 ```
 ...